therachelpage/gameproject/README.md

 Technologies used: HTML / CSS / Javascript / jQuery

 Variables such as "noun" and "adjective" are created to signify what kind of words the teams need to choose.
 After the teams input their words and the code displays their selections, a new integrated block of text which is used as the final madlib appears in a separate div for each team.
-Team buttons are set up so that when either one of the buttons is clicked 5 times, an animation dispalys the respective winner.
+Team buttons are set up so that when either one of the buttons is clicked 5 times, (meaning 5 points) an animation dispalys the respective winner.

 ![Frontpage image](./madlibwars.jpg)